SKIP TO MAIN

 “Resource constraints force us to be especially focused,” notes Dillon.
 “It’s vital for us to identify partners to help fund the work we need to do to protect traumatized and embattled communities whose rights have been taken away or threatened.”

-The Foundation’s two-year $480,000 grant will help ACLU-Idaho leverage its strong legal team, deep relationships in urban and rural communities across the state, and history of leadership in shoring up immigrant rights.
+The Foundation’s two-year $480,000 grant will help the ACLU of Idaho leverage its strong legal team, deep relationships in urban and rural communities across the state, and history of leadership in shoring up immigrant rights.

 “It’s vital for us to identify partners to help fund the work we need to do to protect traumatized and embattled communities.”